yezkez10/tp/docs/UserGuide.md

 ### Deleting an appointment : `delete_appt`

-Deletes the appointment at the specified index of the appointment shown on the list.
+Deletes an appointment from the clinic’s registra via the specified index.

 Format: `delete_appt INDEX`

+* Deletes the appointment at the specified `INDEX`
+* Index refers to the index number shown on the displayed appointment list.
+* User could use list_appt to display all the appointments in the registra first

+> Note: <br>
-* The command is case-sensitive.
+>The command is case-sensitive.
 E.g. Delete_appt INDEX will not work
-* INDEX must be a positive integer, starting from 1
+>INDEX must be a positive integer, starting from 1
-* Acceptable values for INDEX is a single integer that is within the number of appointments

 ### Deleting a doctor : `delete_doctor`

-> [!WARNING] <br>
+ [!WARNING] <br>
 > <li> Make sure that the doctor you are about to delete does not have any appointments. </li>
 > <li> This is because if you delete a doctor that has appointments those appointments will be deleted from clinic assistant as well and all data will be lost. </li>